Man who claimed to have bomb near Capitol charged with threatening to use ‘weapon of mass destruction’

-According to the court documents, a relative of Roseberry’s reported to local law enforcement on Wednesday that he “had recently expressed anti-government views and an intent to travel to Virginia or Washington, D.C. to conduct acts of violence.”
+According to the court documents, a relative of Roseberry’s reported to local law enforcement on Wednesday that he “had recently expressed anti-

+government views and an intent to travel to Virginia or Washington, D.C. to conduct acts of violence.”

 Officials said they found no bomb in his car, but there were materials that could be used to make explosives.

-In court appearance Friday when the charges were made public, Roseberry said he went to school through the eighth grade before going to work, but eventually returned and got his GED as well as a welding license.
-He also said he hadn’t taken “my mind medicine” for at least two days.
+In a court appearance Friday when the charges were made public, Roseberry said he went to school through the eighth grade before going to work but eventually returned and got his GED as well as a welding license.
+He also said he hadn’t taken his “mind medicine” for at least two days.

 “My memory isn’t that well, sir,” he told U.S. Magistrate Judge Zia M. Faruqui.
 He said his wife had power of attorney over his medical care.

-Faruqui said he would delay any substantive decisions until the medication was provided, but told Roseberry he faces up to life in prison.
+Faruqui said he would delay any substantive decisions until the medication was provided but told Roseberry he faces up to life in prison.

 “I can tell you’re a good man,” Roseberry responded.
 “I’m willing to do whatever you ask.”

+A federal public defender representing Roseberry declined to comment after the hearing.

-Before he was taken into custody, Roseberry delivered a tirade over a Facebook live video that circulated widely before it was taken down by the website and other social media platforms.
-In the video, he told viewers he repeated the false claim that the election was stolen from President Donald Trump and called on Democrats to resign.
+Before he was taken into custody, Roseberry delivered a tirade over a Facebook Live video that circulated widely before the website and other social media platforms took it down.
+In the video, he repeated the false claim that the election was stolen from former president Donald Trump and called on Democrats to resign.

 He also threw what he said was $3,000 in cash out the windows of his truck.